washingtonsteven/genmo-v2/README.md

 Naturally, there isn't a lot of information in this about _what_ the inventory items actually are.
 The keys in this object can (should?) be used as keys in your application's item database so details about items (descriptions, images, flavor text) can be kept in application code.

-**Recommendataion Two, _Recommend Harder_:** Keep in mind that inventory items are usually only added or removed one at a time.
+**Recommendation:** Keep in mind that inventory items are usually only added or removed one at a time.
 While Genmo does offer the ability to add multiples of an item, consider whether you want to use the inventory system for this, or if you just want to use a standard data.
-For example, while "The Haunted Coin or Gorgnax" would be a good inventory item, "coins" used as currency (which the player can have tens, hundreds, or even thousands of), would be better used as a standard piece of data.
+For example, while "The Haunted Coin of Gorgnax" would be a good inventory item, "coins" used as currency (which the player can have tens, hundreds, or even thousands of), would be better used as a standard piece of data.

+The inventory can also be handled via Helper blocks.
+[Click here to read about inventory helpers](#inventory_add-and-inventory_remove)

-#### Helpers
+#### Passage Helpers

 Some helpers are available to modify your text on the fly.
 Shortcodes are typically follow the following format: